cohere-ai/cohere-toolkit/docs/walkthrough/walkthrough.md

 A "flow" is the main orchestration piece of the toolkit.
 We have a default chat flow at `src/backend/chat/custom/custom.py` which handles calling the tools and models.

-Additionally there is an experimental LangChain flow which uses raw prompting at `src/backend/chat/custom/langchain.py`.

 You would add your own flow at `src/backend/chat/customer/{flow_name}` or customize the current ones if you wanted to experiment with a large new feature such as adding video or image elements.

 <p align="center">